tensorturtle/proquint-api/README.md

 Some arbitrary examples: `darun-kajos`, `lakoh-rohir`, `tuvav-furim`

-But actually, this was just me [yak shaving](https://en.wiktionary.org/wiki/yak_shaving).
+But actually, I made this while [yak shaving](https://en.wiktionary.org/wiki/yak_shaving).

 See https://github.com/dsw/proquint/tree/master/python for more about proquint.